artclarke/humble-video/README.md

 * `humble-video-noarch/`: All Java code (and only Java code), including some generated Java code from `humble-video-native`.
 Unit tests run from here.
 These are built with maven.
 * `humble-video-test/`: All integration (very long running) tests for humble-video.
 Depends on humble-video-noarch and (via maven profiles) whatever architecture specific versions of the native code Jars it needs.
 * `humble-video-all/`: A pom that depends on humble-video-noarch and humble-video-arch-all.
 This will only successfully build on build machines that have all architecture files required staged (i.e. probably not your box).
-* `humble-video-stage/`: Where all the native code's final artifacts (DLLs and the like) end up being place so that all the rest of the maven build system knows where to find them.
+* `humble-video-stage/`: Where all the native code's final artifacts (DLLs and the like) end up being place so that all the rest of the maven build system knows where to find them

+To build, assuming you have all the prerequisites installed for your OS (see below), run:

+    mvn install

+To clean out a build tree, you need to do:

+    (cd humble-video-stage && mvn clean) && mvn clean

+That will clean out all the staged binaries in addition to the intermediate files built for each operating system.

 # Pre-requisites on build machines